jianjunwang/iDOM_test/README.md

 DOM-microbe bipartite networks, including full, negative and positive networks.

-**iCER**: The function of iCTR is relevant to Hu et al. (under review).
+**iCER**: The function of iCER is relevant to Hu et al. (under review).
 The manuscript will be available as preprint soon.
 The code will be updated upon acceptance.

 ## References